Tom Keene (radio host)

 Thomas Ross Keene (born December 9, 1952) is an American journalist and Chartered Financial Analyst.
 He is a host of Bloomberg Surveillance on Bloomberg Radio, Bloomberg Television and Bloomberg Podcasts.

 Background

 Keene was raised in Rochester, New York.
 He graduated from the Rochester Institute of Technology and was also enrolled in the external program at The London School of Economics and Political Science.
-In 1992 he released a folk album called Searching for Ward and June.
+In 1992 he released a New England folk album called Searching for Ward and June.
 Keene is a Chartered Financial Analyst and member of the CFA Institute, the National Association of Business Economics, and the Economic Club of New York.
+Keene began his career gaining a "humiliating investment experience in the options market", of which Keene has said, "you learn so much enjoying losing money, learning way more on the downside than on the upside".
 Keene is the author of Flying on One Engine: The Bloomberg Book of Master Market Economists.